ryomoro/STORES_payment_sdk_ios/README_en.md

 3. Pair your iPhone or iPad with a supported printer through the Bluetooth system settings.
 See coiney.com for a list of supported printers.
 4. Make a transaction to get to the receipt view.
 You will see a [Print Receipt] button.

-Note: CoineyKit does not currently support the Star Micronics SM-L200.

 Note: If you plan to implement receipt printing in your own app, do not call `CYEnablePrinting(YES)`, since the printer's `EASession` cannot be shared.

 ## Submitting Your App for Review